 - A. Students attending the course who do not have the proper prerequisite risk being deregistered from the class. - B. Students have responsibility to ensure they are properly enrolled in classes.
-You are advised to review your official class schedule (using Web for Students) during the first two weeks of the semester to ensure you are properly enrolled in this class and section.
-Should you find an error in your class schedule, you have until Sunday, September 7, 2008 to correct the error.
-If registration errors are not corrected by this date and you continue to attend and participate in classes for which you are not officially enrolled, you are advised now that you will not receive a grade at the conclusion of the semester for any class in which you are not properly registered. - C. Academic honesty: Cheating means to misrepresent the source, nature, or other conditions of your academic work (e.g., tests, papers, projects, assignments) so as to get undeserved credit.
-In addition, it is considered to cheating when one cooperates with someone else in any such misrepresentation.
+You are advised to review your official class schedule (using Student Tools on FlashLine) during the first two weeks of the semester to ensure you are properly enrolled in this class and section.
+Should you find an error in your class schedule, you have until Sunday, January 31, 2010 to correct the error.
+If registration errors are not corrected by this date and you continue to attend and participate in classes for which you are not officially enrolled, you are advised now that you will not receive a grade at the conclusion of the semester for any class in which you are not properly registered. - C. Academic Honesty: Cheating means to misrepresent the source, nature, or other conditions of your academic work (e.g., tests, papers, projects, assignments) so as to get undeserved credit.
+In addition, it is considered to be cheating when one cooperates with someone else in any such misrepresentation.
 The use of the intellectual property of others without giving them appropriate credit is a serious academic offense.
 It is the University's policy that cheating or plagiarism result in receiving a failing grade for the work or course.
-Repeat offenses result in dismissal from the University. - D. For Fall 2008, the course withdrawal deadline is Sunday, November 2, 2008.
-Withdrawal before the deadline results in a "W" on the official transcript; after the deadline a grade must be calculated and reported. - E. University policy 3342-3-18 requires that students with disabilities be provided reasonable accommodations to ensure their equal access course content.
+Repeat offenses result in dismissal from the University. - D. For Spring 2010, the course withdrawal deadline is Sunday, April 4, 2010.
+Withdrawal before the deadline results in a "W" on the official transcript; after the deadline a grade must be calculated and reported. - E. Students with disabilities: University policy 3342-3-01.3 requires that students with disabilities be provided reasonable accommodations to ensure their equal access to course content.
 If you have a documented disability and require accommodations, please contact the instructor at the beginning of the semester to make arrangements for necessary classroom adjustments.
-Please note, you must first verify your eligibility for these through the

-Student Accessibility Services (contact 330-672-3391 or visit www.registrars.kent.edu/disability for more information on registration procedures).
+Please note, you must first verify your eligibility for these through Student Accessibility Services (contact 330-672-3391 or visit www.kent.edu/sas for more information on registration procedures).